 Amy Castro Baker, PhD, MSW, co-founded the SexGen Policy Lab and is an Assistant Professor at the School of Social Policy & Practice of the University of Pennsylvania.
 She earned her PhD in Social Welfare from the CUNY Graduate Center and her MSW from SP2.
 Dr. Castro Baker currently teaches Policy Analysis, as well as, Gender and Social Policy in the MSSP and MSW programs.
 Her research explores how economic and social policies contribute to existing gender and race disparities, particularly within housing and lending markets.
 She was awarded the GADE Research Award, the Society for Social Work and Research Outstanding Dissertation Award and the Nina Fortin Memorial Award for her work on women and risky lending markets in the subprime foreclosure crisis.
 Prior to her time at Penn, Dr. Castro Baker also worked with SPARK, an interdisciplinary movement pushing back on the sexualization of women and girls in the media while pioneering new methods of systems level social change for the digital age.
 Her research has been published by Social Service Review, Social Science & Medicine, Social Work, The American Journal of Public Health, the Institute for Women's Policy Research, and featured throughout the popular press.
 She is passionate about providing research mentorship for Penn students focused on integrating critical theory, gender, and applied policy studies.

 Dr. Amy Hillier received her MSW and PhD from Penn's School of Social Policy and Practice (SP2).
-She co-founded the SexGen Policy lab and is currently an Associate Professor of City & Regional Planning at PennDesign and holds a secondary faculty appointment at SP2.
-She teaches courses on geographic information systems (GIS) mapping for city planning, social work, and urban studies.
+She co-founded the SexGen Policy lab and is currently an Associate Professor of at the SP2, where she also directs the Master of Science in Social Policy Program (MSSP), and holds a secondary faculty appointment at PennDesign.
+She teaches courses on geographic information systems (GIS) mapping for social work, social policy, city planning, and urban studies graduate and undergraduate students.
 Her research has focused on geographic disparities in health and housing, particularly across racial and economic groups, including issues such as mortgage redlining, access to healthful food, park use, and exposure to outdoor advertising.

-She is the co-director of The Ward: Race and Class in Du Bois' Seventh Ward, a teaching, research and outreach project focused on WEB Du Bois' 1899 classic book, The Philadelphia Negro.
+She is the co-director of The Ward: Race and Class in Du Bois' Seventh Ward (URL: www.dubois-theward.org), a teaching, research and outreach project focused on WEB Du Bois' 1899 classic book, The Philadelphia Negro.
 Through that project, Dr. Hillier visits Philadelphia public schools to engage high school students in discussions about historical and contemporary issues relating to race and racism.

 Most recently, she has been collaborating with faculty, staff and students across and beyond campus to integrate content about gender and sexuality into graduate curriculum in order to better prepare students to work with LGBTQ communities, particularly transgender youth of color.
-She is working with youth from the Attic, Philadelphia's LGBTQ youth center, to advocate for greater support for transgender students within the Philadelphia public schools.
+She has worked with staff and youth from the Attic, Philadelphia's LGBTQ youth center, to advocate for greater support for transgender students within the Philadelphia public schools.

 Kel Kroehle, MSW is the Director of The Bryson Institute of The Attic Youth Center, Philadelphia’s LGBTQ youth center.
 An Ohio native, they studied Gender Studies and LGBTQ studies at the University of Wisconsin-Madison before earning their Masters of Social Work at the University of Pennsylvania.
 As Director of The Bryson Institute of The Attic Youth Center, they’ve worked with and on behalf LGBTQ youth to facilitate over 500 workshops in the region to develop cultures of respect and support for the LGBTQ community, ultimately reaching over 12,000 teachers, social workers, health care practitioners, juvenile justice and domestic violence workers, and community members.
 In addition, Kel is a regular Contributing Writer for Everyday Feminism, an online feminist magazine with a monthly readership of 4.5 million.
 They are currently working with Dr. Castro Baker and Dr. Hillier on an exploratory mixed methods study to determine the housing needs of LGBTQ youth.